Japanese mahjong scoring rules: Nagashi mangan

+If this occurs, the tenpai/nōten point exchange is canceled and the player responsible is instead paid by the others as though they had won with a self-drawn mangan.

 Counters

 When there are counter sticks (honba) on the table, winners get bonus points calculated by multiplying 300 by the number of those counters.
 Honba (本場) is a unit of continuous dealer wins and draws, and to be exact, hon (本) is a unit of numbers of some bars and so on, and ba (場) means a scene or a situation.

 The dealer keeps count of the number of continuous dealer wins and draws by placing point sticks on the table.
 While point sticks are usually used for scoring, here they are used merely as counters, a visual aid.
 The initial count is zero.
 The number of counters increases by one when: